Chocolate Almond Thumbprint Cookies

 This post may contain affiliate links.
 Please read our disclosure policy.

-Chocolate Almond Thumbprint Cookies are the ultimate healthy treat.
-They're soft like shortbread, filled with chocolate, and are made without grains or refined sweeteners.
-You'll never guess they're a healthy cookie recipe.
+Chocolate Almond Thumbprint Cookies are the ultimate treat.
+They’re soft like shortbread, filled with chocolate, and are made without grains or refined sweeteners.

 And once you’ve finished making these almond thumbprint cookies, also try our buttery, whipped shortbread cookies!